hammerlab/cytokit/python/standalone/deconvolution/README.md

-# Akoya Scripts
+# CODEX Standalone Deconvolution CLI

-This directory contains a script (for now just one) that is useful for running deconvolution on image stacks after processing and before segmentation in the CODEX pipeline.
+This directory contains a script that is useful for running deconvolution on image stacks after processing and before segmentation in the CODEX pipeline.

 ### Setup